sw1a403/Simulation-program/README.md

 The following factors are static in this simulation program:

-* Road length set to 1000m
+* Road length set to 950m
-* Constant acceleration of 1.4 m/s^2
+* Constant acceleration/deceleration of 1.4 m/s^2
-* Constant deceleration of -3.2 m/s^2
 * Amount of traffic lights set to 5 in the simulation program.

 This way we are able to simulate what affects the travel time of a bus on Jyllandsgade most, and indicate what may reduce the travel time.